xkelly27/SOD-TK/README.md

 the following steps.
 1. MAKE A COPY of linkOneDrive.do file (found in repository/code)
 2. Rename the file profile.do
-3. On Mac: go to the following path: /Applications/Stata On Windows: go to the following path: C:\!!!!!!!!!!!!!!!!
+3. Go to the following path: /Applications/Stata
+	On Windows: go to the following path: C:\!!!!!!!!!!!!!!!!
 4. Drop the profile.do file, and if you have STATA open, restart it
 5. On startup, you should be able to see the "connected to OneDrive" icon in the command log